serilog/serilog-settings-configuration/README.md

 }
 ```

-This example relies on the _Serilog.Sinks.Literate_, _Serilog.Sinks.File_, _Serilog.Enrichers.Environment_, _Serilog.Settings.Configuration_ and _Serilog.Enrichers.Thread_ packages also being installed.
+This example relies on the _Serilog.Sinks.Console_, _Serilog.Sinks.File_, _Serilog.Enrichers.Environment_, _Serilog.Settings.Configuration_ and _Serilog.Enrichers.Thread_ packages also being installed.

 After installing this package, use `ReadFrom.Configuration()` and pass an `IConfiguration` object.